vts-contributor/vts-kit-lib-kpilog/README.md

 </dependency>
 ```

-* Then, add the following properties to your `application-*.yml` file.
+* Then, add the following properties to your `application.properties` file.
 ```properties
 logs.level= INFO
 logs.log-folder= D:\\log_kpi